Logging: The GenericLog Datatype

 val::T

-The GenericLog datatype behaves like an integer, but additionally logs a trace of all values contained.
+endThe GenericLog datatype behaves like an integer, but additionally logs a trace of all values contained.
 Technically, this type appends a reduced value to an array every time a operation is performed on it.

 Type Arguments

-• U should be a container holding a reduction function.
+Tis the underlying type that our type should mimic.Tmay be a primitive integer type (likeUInt8orInt), or any integer-like type (for example, another instance ofGenericLogor aMaskedinteger).Ushould be a container holding a reduction function.
 The purpose of this reduction function is to preprocess values of the underlying type for logging.
 Most commonly, only a value derived from the underlying value should be logged, like the Hamming weight or the least significant bit.
 Such a derived value can be computed with the reduction function.
-Further details can be found at Reduction functions.
+Further details can be found at Reduction functions.Sis a closure returning the array where values should be logged to.
+Note thatSmust be a bits type.
+This can only be the case if the array returned bySis a global variable.

 Most operations on integers can also be performed on instances of GenericLog.
 By default, this includes the most common operations like calculations, array accesses, and more.
 However, it is easy to extend this functionality to other methods if desired.
 See the chapter on Defining new methods for GenericLog types for more details.